Last updated on June 27th, 2019 at 09:27 am.

 But first, let’s look at what ESG investing actually entails.

-Needless to say, the “environment” part of ESG investing is where the sustainability part will come in.
+Needless to say, the “environment” part of ESG investing has a sustainability focus.
 That means taking investment dollars away from industries which rely heavily on fossil fuels.
 Of course, that also means disinvestment in companies like ExxonMobil, Chevron, and BP.

 On Black Friday 2018, the federal government released a report which detailed many of the potential negative effects that could be caused by global warming.
 Those include billions of dollars in damage per year and thousands of deaths.

-In my hometown, Chicago, the summers could become more like those in Phoenix or Las Vegas.
+In the Midwest, the summers could become more like those in Phoenix or Las Vegas.
 In those cities, 100-degrees Fahrenheit days are commonplace.

-Days like that have been rare in Chicago, but global warming could cause those scorching days could last months on end.
+Days like that have historically been rare in the Midwest, but global warming could cause those scorching days could last months on end.

 And those are just a few of the highlights – or should I say lowlights.